 Baltimore

-History of Baltimore Kingpins & The Baltimore Ghetto
+History of the Top Baltimore Kingpins

 The city of Baltimore has been in the light for the past decades, due to the success from the hit HBO series “The Wire.”
-A city of both high crime and high poverty rates, together with the publicizing of police brutality and local political corruption, the streets of the Baltimore ghetto have become well known over the years.
+A city of both high crime and high poverty rates, together with the publicizing of police brutality and local political corruption, the streets within the Baltimore ghetto have become well known over the years.

 Short Timeline of Baltimore Kingpins